 Once the implant is removed, the breasts may look deflated.
 The skin and breast tissues have stretched to accommodate the breast implant, and without it, the breast appearance will be droopy and flattened.
 The larger the implant, the more extreme its effect will be on the breast tissues.

-The next step in the surgery will depend on what you and your surgeon have decided during your consultation.
-This discussion may include whether you’d like to increase volume with fat transfer or if a lift would help meet your aesthetic goals.
+Once the implant and capsules are removed, the next step in the surgery will depend on what you and your surgeon have decided during your consultation for reconstruction.
+This is a personal decision.
+Additional procedures are not necessary but many women not only want their implants out but they also desire to have an aesthetic breast that they are confident with.
+This discussion may include whether you’d like to increase volume with fat transfer or if a lift to reposition your existing breast tissue to help meet your aesthetic goals.
 These procedures reshape the breast after breast implant removal.
-They may be performed separately or combined, depending on your aesthetic goals and your surgeon’s recommendations.
+A breast implant removal and lift may be performed separately or combined, depending on your aesthetic goals and your surgeon’s recommendations.

-Your amount of downtime and recovery after breast implant removal and reconstruction will be dependent on what type of reconstruction you choose.
+Your amount of downtime and recovery after breast implant removal and lift will be dependent on what type of reconstruction you choose.
 The average amount of time a patient takes off work after cosmetic breast surgery is one week.
-During this time, you’ll experience some swelling, bruising, and discomfort and will wear a support bra to aid healing .
+During this time, you’ll experience some swelling, bruising, and discomfort.
+You will wear a support bra and have drains to aid healing .
 You should have a friend or family member available to drive you to and from surgery and stay with you for a few days following surgery.
 Avoiding strenuous exercise or anything that may strain your upper body is recommended for at least a month post-surgery, and women are urged to sleep on their backs until advised otherwise.

 Our surgeons have performed many breast implant removals and are available to answer any of your questions about the procedure or recovery process.